stackblaze/logs-drilldown2/README.md

 ## Getting Started

-1. In the main navigation bar click on Explore > Logs
+1. In the main navigation bar click on Drilldown > Logs
 2. You’ll land in the service overview page that shows time series and log visualizations for all the services in your selected Loki instance.
 3. Change your data source with the drop-down on the top left.
 4. Modify your time range in two ways: